lonney9/scripts/README.md

 See the accompanying text file(s), or comments with-in the script.

+## IRLP Scripts

+IRLP scripts have moved back to IRLPScripts repo.

 ## Note

 Work in progress to tidy and better organize various scripts.